TSA ICES utility mapping training with professional survey equipment

 Data processing: filters, hyperbola fitting, interpolation of 2D data into 3D cubes and time slices

-Post processing software: Object Mapper (importing, markers, polylines, exporting to CAD)
+Post processing software: Object Mapper (importing, markers, polylines, exporting to CAD for geospatial data collection)

 Module 5